Our Most Popular Questions

 The way we differ from other safeguarding tools is that we seek to empower the young to navigate the online world with safeguards in place, while always educating them about risks online.

 SafeToNet is available in various countries around the world.
 The SafeToNet App can currently be downloaded in the following countries: The United Kingdom, the United States of America, Germany, Austria and Switzerland and Qatar.
 Local subscription prices may vary.
-To find out more, please consult your local app store (Apple Store, Google Play Store or Samsung Galaxy Store).
+To find out more about our current subscription pricing, click here.
+Please make sure to consult your local app store (Apple Store, Google Play Store or Samsung Galaxy Store) as well for any changes or offers.

 The SafeToNet Foundation is a registered charity in the UK (charity number 1179486) and was established to help deal with the real world or offline impact on children of cyber-abuse and the consequences of online child sexual exploitation (CSE).
 The SafeToNet Foundation improves the education and awareness of e-safety issues such as “screen-time”, and online social issues such as “grooming”, within schools and the general public through blogs entries, articles and podcasts.
 It also helps many of those that cannot afford our software and will at times gift free access to the SafeToNet software where parents are suffering from financial hardship.
 If you would like to know more about the SafeToNet Foundation, please click here.